QuixoteSystems/IR-Air-Conditioner-Control/README.md

 - Raspberry Pi (I did with a 4 B)
 - IR Remote Shield v1.0 Hat
-- SD card, power supply, case...
+- microSD card, power supply, case...

 More info about how make the project (in spanish): https://www.quixote.systems/controla-tu-aire-acondicionado-con-una-raspi/